Simple Ideas for Spring Nature Study [FREE Book List and Unit Study]

 Spend some time planning a little backyard garden if you don’t already have one.
 Involve the kids in the entire process, from the planning to the harvesting (and eating!).
 Enjoy the fruits of your labor all spring long.
 Edible Gardening Week has instructions for beginning a simple container garden.

-Nature resources from Treehouse Schoolhouse
+Nature study resources from Treehouse Schoolhouse

 Treehouse Nature Study, Primary Years